waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **4F Defeated**: Scientist Rich (4, 2), Rocket Grunt (5, 5).
 - **Remaining 4F**: Rocket Girl (12, 4), Rocket Grunt (14, 1) [Behind Shutter/Partition].
 - **Turn 8881**: Sweep complete.
 Heading to Underground for Card Key.
-- **Turn #8899**: Current turn.
-In 1F side room.
-Testing gap at (11, 2) to reach the main lobby.
-If passable, exiting to Goldenrod City.
+- **Turn #8900**: Current turn.
+Row 2 on 1F is a traversable corridor connecting the sides.
+Navigating to (2, 7) to exit.
-- **Underground Plan**: Once outside, head to the Goldenrod Underground (north entrance or south house).
+- **Underground Plan**: Once outside, head to the Goldenrod Underground (north entrance at (10, 5) or south house at (10, 15) in Goldenrod City).
 Goal: Find the real Director and the Card Key.

 # Global Knowledge
 ## Tile Mechanics